 Shropshire Raft Tours

-Perfect for big groups, Shropshire Raft Tours offer mega paddle boards that can fit five to six people.
-They are modelled after single paddle boards, with extra room for extra people.
-These mega paddle boards are great for families, groups of friends, or school days out.
+Perfect for big groups, Shropshire Raft Tours offers mega paddle boards that can fit five to eight people.
+These mega paddle boards are an excellent choice for families, groups of friends, or school days out.

-The route is seven and a half miles along the River Severn.
-Starting up river and finishing in Ironbridge, this route takes between two and four hours to paddle.
+The route is eight and a half miles along the River Severn, one of the most interesting rivers in England.
+Starting up river and finishing in Ironbridge, this route takes between three and four hours to paddle.

 3. Paddle Boarding in Shrewsbury

-Explore the beautiful town of Shrewsbury by paddle board.
-Whether you want to see the town centre or admire the beautiful countryside, this two-hour paddle boarding session is suitable for everyone aged ten and above.
-This is the perfect session for beginners and all experience levels are welcome, however, it is recommended that all participants be relatively confident swimmers.
+Whether you want to admire the town centre or beautiful countryside of Shrewsbury, this one- or two-hour paddle boarding session is suitable for everyone aged ten and above.
+This is the perfect session for beginners, and all experience levels are welcome.
+However, it is recommended that all participants be relatively confident swimmers.

-Hire a Canoe offer three different paddle board sizes to suit people of all ages, and they offer wetsuits free of charge.
+Hire a Canoe offers three different paddle board sizes to suit people of all ages, and wetsuits are free of charge.
 However, participants must bring footwear that they don’t mind getting wet.

 If you prefer something longer, however, choose their twelve-mile trip instead.
-They pick you up from Frankwell, Shrewsbury, and drive you to Montford Bridge.
-From here, you are given all of your kit and can set off to paddle downstream back into Shrewsbury town.
+You’ll be picked up from Frankwell, Shrewsbury, and driven to Montford Bridge.
+From here, you’ll paddle downstream back into Shrewsbury town.

 4. Paddle boarding in Birmingham

 Sail Birmingham offers a ‘Monday Night Paddle Club’.
-Between 5-6 pm on Monday nights, anyone over the age of sixteen can book to go paddle boarding at Edgbaston Reservoir for a reduced rate.
-And those who have their own equipment can simply turn up and pay a reduced access charge.
+Between 5-6 pm on Monday nights, when anyone over the age of 16 can book to go paddle boarding at Edgbaston Reservoir for a reduced rate of £10.
+And those who have their own equipment can simply turn up and pay a reduced access charge of £5.